-- Rinse the mangoes and then dry them with a clean kitchen towel.
+- Rinse the mangoes and dry them with a clean kitchen towel.
 There should be no trace of moisture on them.
 Peel their skin.
 To peel is optional.

-- Chop them into small bite sized pieces or cubes.
+- Chop them into small bite-sized pieces or cubes.
 Chopping is a bit tough, so use a good knife and be careful of your hands.

 - Place them in a mixing bowl or wide dish.

-- Mix all of them nicely with a spoon.
+- Mix everything nicely with a spoon.

 tempering the pickle

 - Heat sesame oil in a small vessel or tadka pan.